 The Company supports a programme of research that is expected to contribute to higher standards of performance and a more cost-effective operation of its business.
-The main areas of activity during the year were:
+The main areas of activity during the Regulatory Year were:

 - Active participation in programmes of national significance in collaboration with other DNOs and academic institutions to make significant technological progress for utilisation by the industry as a whole; - Continuing to support collaboration with other DNOs, both through industry associations and on a multilateral basis, on a range of incremental improvements to tools and equipment that, if successful, will further add to overall efficiency improvements; - Continuing to support the development of a novel (super-conducting) fault current limiter, to reduce prospective short-circuit currents.
-The resultant lower stress on switchgear, if the project succeeds, will permit the connection of more rotating plant (including generation) with lower levels of reinforcement and/or replacement;
+The resultant lower stress on switchgear, if the project succeeds, will permit the connection of more rotating plant (including generation) with lower levels of reinforcement and/or replacement; - Taking a key role in the set-up and successful start up of the Energy Innovation Centre to provide a portal for technologies and suppliers new to the DNO industry; - The development of improved condition monitoring data and models to improve management of both new and already installed assets; - Continuing to support a project at Durham University to assess electrical network risk with the objective of improving decision making on network reinforcement and operation; - The development of options for automatic voltage control on the LV network; and - The development of several different fault passage indicator systems to improve reaction time to network faults and minimise customer impact.